 Decision

-Create API component with the following logical units:
+Create the following components:

 Gateway should authorize requests and throttle if needed to prevent the “noisy neighbor” problem.
 Gateway should proxy all authorized and non-throttled requests to Credentials Manager.
 Credentials Manager should 1/ fetch Access Metadata 2/ call Temporary Security Credentials Provider to assume the Service Role 3/ call Temporary Security Credentials Provider using the Service Role credentials to assume the access role 4/ return the scoped temporary security credentials.